World Strongman Cup Federation: 2007

-Grand Prix of Khanty-Mansijsk

-Originally, another event in Khanty-Mansijsk in September 2007 was affiliated to WSMC and featured its athletes.
-However, the promoter of the event, Vlad Redkin, changed the name from WSMC to the Grand Prix of Khanty-Mansijsk (Russia).
-The reason given was that after the competition Redkin was parting company with WSMC due to his concerns over WSMC wanting closer ties with the International Federation of Strength Athletes.
-He also cited that he had lost money with WSMC.
-He initially planned to cooperate closely with the World Strongman Super Series in 2008, but in fact set up a new federation called the World Strongman Federation.

-Date: 8 September 2007

 Charity

 The charity aims to reduce and tackle obesity in children by helping more children to take part in sporting activities.
 It is the charity's belief that "As these children become more interested in and able to enjoy sports of their choosing, their physical and emotional conditions show significant improvement.
 This provides a strong foundation for improved self-confidence and happiness for all participants."
 The federation believes that their athletes can act as positive examples.